 Jean Soubeyrand has been President of Olivier Leflaive since 2008.
 He was formerly a stock and currency trader but had always been a lover of wine.
 He began with Rhône, then Burgundy, and then visited vineyards all over the world.
 Jean returned to France after much traveling and ready to start a new life.
 He studied at Beaune Viti and Wine school and worked with Olivier as if he were his second father.
 Jean enjoys drinking Barolo Roberto Conterno, Chevalier-Montrachet Domaine Leflaive, Champagne Erick de Sousa, Ridge Montebello, La Romanée Château de Vosne.

-Bartholomew Broadbent, Owner, Chateau Musar
+Bartholomew Broadbent, Exclusive National Importer, Chateau Musar